Make A Data Breach Compensation Claim Today

 - Social services data breaches

-A personal data breach can occur if your data is changed, lost, disclosed, accessed or destroyed without your permission or a lawful reason.
+A data breach is an incident where your personal or sensitive information is changed, lost, disclosed, accessed or destroyed without your permission or a lawful reason.

 Personal data or personal information is anything that can directly identify you or identify you in combination with other information.
 For example, your name, email address or bank details would be personal data.